InftyAI/llmaz/docs/proposals/376-metric-aggregagor/README.md

 Beta:

-- Other storages rather than KV store who supports only key-value pairs which might be not enough for more complex scenarios, like the prefix-cache aware scenario.
-- HA support, once the metrics aggregator is down, the system should still work.
-- No performance issues in big clusters, we may use daemonsets to report metrics.
+- No performance issues in big clusters, especially we have multiple router instances there.
-- Once the picked Pod is down after the routing decision, router will fallback to the default service.
-Fallback mode is already supported in Envoy AI gateway.
+- The data plane and the control plane should be decoupled.

 ## Implementation History